 - Players can play from any location.
 The average FIDE rating must be under 2500.00 (2499.75 is legal, 2500.00 is illegal)

 - You must play the four players who begin the match in order of rating.
-What this means is if you are team A, whoever your highest rated player is will be paired as A1.
+What this means is if you are team A, your highest rated player will be paired as A1.
 Your second highest rated will be A2.
-If two players have the same exact rating, you can decide their order, although you cannot change it in later matches.
+If two players have the same exact rating, you can decide their order and it could change for future matches.

 - No mid-match substitutions are allowed.
 Whoever starts each match must play all of the games in that match.

-- The lineups are due by 8pm GMT (3pm ET) on Sunday for matches scheduled on Wednesdays.
-For all other matches the lineups are due 3 days prior at 8pm GMT.
-If there are two matches close together, we reserve the right to shorten this deadline to 2 days before the match.
-For the Semi-Finals and Championship Match, lineups for both matches are due 4 days before the Semi-Finals.
+- The lineups are due by 8pm GMT (3pm ET) on Monday for matches scheduled on Wednesdays.
+For all other matches the lineups are due 2 days prior at 8pm GMT.
+If there are two matches close together, we reserve the right to shorten this deadline to 1 day before the match.
+For the Semi-Finals and Championship Match, we will require more time before the match for the lineups to be submitted.

 - If we feel that we need lineups one day earlier in order to properly promote the matches, we reserve the right to push this deadline up by one day at any time during the season.
 If we do so, we may also adjust the penalties listed in C5.

 - In order for anyone to play in the league, we must have both their username and email in advance.
 Also they will have to sign the legal form that will be sent to them before competing in any match.
 A player put into the lineup who has not signed the form before 8PM GMT on the day before their match, will be forfeited in every game.
 The league reserves the right to extend this deadline in extreme cases, but it will never be extended past the scheduled start of a game.